lucylow/zo-streamline/README.md

-# StreamLine - Molecular Docking Platform with Blockchain Verification
+# StreamLine AI-Driven Reporting and Visualization Tool - Molecular Docking Platform with Blockchain Verification

 A modern, full-stack SaaS platform for molecular docking simulations with AI-powered analysis and Solana blockchain verification.